-Sheet metal laser cutting is a process where a high-power laser beam is used to cut metal parts.
-The laser beams are focused onto the workpiece using a high-quality lens.
-The size of the focused spot depends on the material thickness and the quality of the lens.
-Generally, the kerf (cutting width) is smaller than 0.004 inches (0.10 mm), but it can reach 0.0125 inches (0.32 mm).
-In addition, the laser beam also undergoes piercing prior to cutting, a process that takes five to fifteen seconds to complete a cut in 13mm thick stainless steel.
+Sheet metal laser cutting involves the use of a high-power laser beam to cut metal parts.
+The laser beam is focused onto the workpiece with the help of a high-quality lens.
+The size of the focused spot is determined by the material thickness and the lens quality.
+Typically, the cutting width, known as the kerf, is smaller than 0.004 inches (0.10 mm), but it can reach up to 0.0125 inches (0.32 mm).
+Before cutting, the laser beam undergoes a piercing process, which takes approximately five to fifteen seconds to complete a cut in 13mm thick stainless steel.

 Sheet Metal Laser Cutting Processes

 Laser cutting is a versatile and efficient process used for cutting various materials.
 It is typically used for simple external features, while internal features are achieved through other sheet metal processes.
 A high-powered laser beam passes through a kerf in the material, diverging slightly upon exit.
 Molten metal is blown away, and the beam is guided by a deflecting mirror to the focal point.
 The laser cutting machine’s movement is controlled by a code, allowing for precise and rapid cutting of thin metal sheets into nearly any 2D shape.
 Laser cutting is a highly efficient method for cutting metals.